ringosham/Osz-Song-Exporter/README.md

 * Filter practice songs
 * **Filter any similar songs with the same names to prevent duplicates** (Extremely useful for saving space and if you have a large amount of beatmaps)
 * Conversion from ogg to mp3 (Conversion is done via FFmpeg, included in the program)
+* osu library synchronisation if you frequently update your song library

 The above features are fully configurable!
 ## Compiling